yazi-rs/yazi-rs.github.io/docs/dds.md

 This plugin provides cross-instance yank ability, which means you can yank files in one instance, and then paste them in another instance.

-To enable it, add these lines to your `init.lua`:
+To enable it, add these lines to your `init.lua`, then restart _*all*_ Yazi instances to apply the changes:

 ```lua
 require("session"):setup {